Riad Al Solh: Assassination

 Solh escaped unhurt from an assassination attempt in March 1950.
-It was perpetrated by a member of the Syrian Social Nationalist Party.
+It was perpetrated by a member of the Syrian Social Nationalist Party (SSNP).

-However, several months after leaving office, he was gunned down on 17 July 1951 at Marka Airport in Amman by members of the Syrian Social Nationalist Party.
+However, several months after leaving office, he was gunned down on 17 July 1951 at Marka Airport in Amman by members of the SSNP.
 The attack was perpetrated by three gunmen, who killed him in revenge for the execution of Anton Saadeh, one of the party's founding leaders.

 Personal life

 He secretly converted to Shia Islam since, compared to Sunni Islam, its inheritance laws meant that his daughters, his only children, could inherit a greater share of his wealth.

-Al Solh was married to Fayza Al Jabiri, the sister of two-time prime minister of Syria, Saadallah al-Jabiri.
+Al Solh was married to Fayza Al Jabiri.
 They had five daughters and a son, Reda, who died in infancy.
 His eldest daughter, Aliya (1935–2007), continued in her father's path in the struggle for a free and secure Lebanon.
-Aliya propagated the rich cultural heritage of Lebanon abroad until her death in Paris.

 Lamia Al Solh (born 1937) was married to the late Prince Moulay Abdallah of Morocco, King Mohammed VI's uncle.
 Her children are Moulay Hicham, Moulay Ismail and a daughter Lalla Zineb.